 Missing Link was the fifth feature from the fantastic stop-motion animation house Laika, which scored a solid hit with their inaugural feature Coraline (2009) and then saw diminishing returns on their follow up pictures ParaNorman (2012), The Boxtrolls and Kubo and the Two Strings.
 Laika had a distribution arrangement for all of their movies at Universal, which handled most international markets and Focus distributed stateside — but after the $57.8M budgeted Kubo bombed globally, Laika’s CEO Travis Knight wanted more control over the international rollout.
 A deal was brokered with fledgling distributor Annapurna Pictures to handle the domestic release and AGC International was hired to handle sales to overseas distributors.

 AGC International was the newly formed sales company from IM Global’s founder Stuart Ford, who was forced out of his own company in 2017 and then launched AGC.
 Missing Link was the first movie to be handled by AGC and it was unveiled at the 2018 Cannes Film Festival to buyers after the production had been well underway.
-AGC and Travis Knight announced to buyers that Missing Link was the biggest production yet from Laika and it was touted by the company as a massive $100 million budgeted production.
+AGC and Travis Knight announced to buyers that this was the biggest production yet from Laika and the Missing Link budget would be a pricey $100 million.
 If that number was inflated to drive up sales, the actual production expenses will eventually be posted from the Oregon Film Commision.
 If that nine-figure budget estimate turns out to resemble the actual cost, Missing Link will go down as one of the biggest flops ever.